knowledgecode/WebSocket-for-Android/README.md

 ### *send(data)*
 Transmits data to the server over the WebSocket connection.
 The data takes a string, a blob, or an arraybuffer.

+#### Notes
+The size of messages that can transmit and receive at a time depends on the heap memory on devices.
+You would be better to consider a way to split messages if those are large (hundreds of kilobytes).

 ### *close([code[, reason]])*
 Closes the WebSocket connection or connection attempt, if any.

 ## Change Log
+#### 0.8.0
+* performance tuning (about 5% to 15% faster than previous versions)
+* deployed the sources of Jetty directly (instead the jar file)
+* abolished the maxTextMessageSize/maxBinaryMessageSize options
+* added the "override" option
+* refactoring

 #### 0.7.0
 * resolved the issue of SSL on 4.0 and 2.3 (thanks to @agalazis and koush/AndroidAsync)